Best of Both Worlds Tour: Ticket scalpers

 Tickets for the Best of Both Worlds Tour sold out quite rapidly.
 Nevertheless, ticket scalping was one of the primary reasons for it.
 Many tickets were immediately found for purchase on secondary markets, such as eBay or StubHub, selling for well over the face value of the tickets.
 Broker prices ranged from $350 to $2,000 for the tickets originally sold for $29 to $66.
 The shortage of tickets for the tour became so pronounced it gained national attention, with parents frequently expressing their outrage, discontent, and disappointment on behalf of their children.
 Vice president of Ticketmaster, Joe Freeman commented, "Hell hath no fury like the parent of a child throwing a tantrum.
 People who have been in this business for a long time are watching what's happening, and they say there hasn't been a demand of this level or intensity since The Beatles or Elvis [Presley]."
 In an isolated incident, a girl unable to afford an expensive surgery sold her Best of Both Worlds Tour concert tickets to pay for said surgery.
-Debra Rathwell, senior vice president of AEG Live said the tickets were priced and sold as fairly as possible and assured there as no conspiracy between those who handled the tour and brokers.
+Debra Rathwell, senior vice president of AEG Live said the tickets were priced and sold as fairly as possible and assured there was no conspiracy between those who handled the tour and brokers.
 "We do everything in our power to stop brokers from getting tickets, but it's impossible", she concluded.
 However, some brokers denied the allegations of purchasing most tickets for the shows.
 Brian Posey, owner of The Ticket Machine, an online broker based in East Lansing, Michigan, commented, "I've never seen this as far as availability for any show.
 It's never been that hard to get tickets for us.
 You don't see seats anywhere.
 Parents shouldn't blame brokers for snapping up loads of tickets."
 He continued to complain that the company was only able to purchase 28 tickets, while they usually averaged hundreds of tickets for hot tours.